Drain-waste-vent system: Operation

 A sewer pipe is normally at neutral air pressure compared to the surrounding atmosphere.
-When a column of waste water flows through a pipe, it compresses air ahead of it in the pipe, creating a positive pressure that must be released so it does not push back on the waste stream and downstream trap water seals.
-As the column of water passes, air must freely flow in behind the waste stream, or negative pressure results.
+When a column of waste water flows through a pipe, it compresses air ahead of it in the system, creating a positive pressure that must be released so it does not push back on the waste stream and downstream traps, slow drainage, and induce potential clogs.
+As the column of water passes, air must also freely flow in behind the waste stream, or negative pressure results, which can siphon water out of a trap after it is passed and allow noxious sewer gases to enter a building.
 The extent of these pressure fluctuations is determined by the fluid volume of the waste discharge.

-Excessive negative air pressure, behind a "slug" of water that is draining, can siphon water from traps at plumbing fixtures.
 Generally, a toilet outlet has the shortest trap seal, making it most vulnerable to being emptied by induced siphonage.
-An empty trap can allow noxious sewer gases to enter a building.

-On the other hand, if the air pressure within the drain becomes suddenly higher than ambient, this positive transient could cause waste water to be pushed into the fixture, breaking the trap seal, with serious hygiene and health consequences if too forceful.
+An additional risk of pressurizing a system ahead of a waste stream is the potential for it to overwhelm a downstream trap and force tainted water into its fixture.
+Serious hygiene and health consequences can result.
 Tall buildings of three or more stories are particularly susceptible to this problem.
-Vent stacks are installed in parallel to waste stacks to allow proper venting in tall buildings and eliminate these problems.
+Adequate supplementary vent stacks are installed in parallel to waste stacks to allow proper venting in large and tall buildings and eliminate these pressure-related venting problems.